 Who comes into question for a booster shot with a COVID-19 vaccine?

-Booster shots are very important for all fully vaccinated persons from the age of 12.
+The STIKO recommends booster shots for all persons from the age of 12.

 A third vaccination (booster shot) provides even more effective protection against illness and should be given after a period of at least three months after the second vaccination.